 - In a soup pot heat the oil over medium heat.

 - Add the pork chops and sausage and brown.

-- Add garlic, and peppers.
+- Add garlic, and bell pepper.
 Cook and stir for half a minute.

 - Add the beans, tomato sauce and a quart of water.

 - Add oregano, cilantro, sweet potatoes, sugar and plantains.

 - Boil over medium heat until all the ingredients are cooked throughout and the stew reaches a creamy consistency.
 Adjust water if it becomes necessary.

 - Season with salt and pepper to taste.